Indian Army ranks and insignia: Former ranks

 The rank of Second Lieutenant is no longer in use; all new officers are commissioned as Lieutenants.
 Notable past holders include 2nd Lt.
-Arun Khetarpal, 2nd Lt.
-Rama Raghoba Rane, and other ranks, including CHM Piru Singh Shekhawat and CQMH Abdul Hamid.

-The appointments of Regimental Quartermaster Havildar and Regimental Havildar Major are no longer used in the Indian Army (except for the Regiment of Artillery and Army Air Defence) and those duties are now performed by JCOs.
+Arun Khetarpal, 2nd Lt.Rama Raghoba Rane, and other ranks, including CHM Piru Singh Shekhawat and CQMH Abdul Hamid.
+The appointments of Regimental Quartermaster Havildar and Regimental Havaldar Major are no longer used in the Indian Army (except for the Regiment of Artillery and Army Air Defence) and those duties are now performed by JCOs.